Skip to content

 Collaborative and Supportive Approach to Smokefree Action

-Continue to support a cross agency approach to becoming Smokefree, involving all acute, community and mental health trusts in the ICS area.
+Continue to support a cross agency approach to becoming Smokefree, involving all acute, community and mental health trusts in the ICS area.– Establish resources and examples that can support smokefree journeys– Share best practice– Improving treating tobacco dependence services so they work better as a system– Support successful roll out of the long-term plan funding

 Smokefree NHS Policy Task and Finish group: